darribas/ow4ors/ow4ors.md

 Today, we know how Galileo Galilei made his discoveries because he kept detailed research diaries of his steps.
-We need to ensure the researchers of tomorrow will be able to look back and be able to reconstruct how we reached the insights that have made regional science a meaninful discipline.
+We need to ensure the researchers of tomorrow will be able to look back and be able to reconstruct how we reached the insights that have made regional science a meaningful discipline.
 The answer definitely lies in a more open regional science; but that can only happen with more open workflows.